Officials Program & Pathway

 Before the Game

-Referees are encouraged to arrive at least 10 minutes before tip-off to check that:
+Arrive at least 10 minutes before tip-off to check that:

-• All equipment is ready (ring height, ball size etc.)
+• All equipment is ready (ring height, ball size, etc.)

 During the Game

-• Stopping play for violations, fouls, time-outs, and substitutions
+• Stopping play for violations, fouls, time-outs and substitutions

 • Applying any local competition timing or rule variations